 The Music Production Angle

-The best audio interface is dependent on the specific needs of the musician and the most frequent recording situations.
-A standard audio interface will work well for songwriters, singers and guitar players.
-The two outputs, two mic inputs and stereo output are more than sufficient.
+The best audio interface depends on the specific needs of the musician and the most frequent recording situations.
+Check out our audio interface reviews to help get started on the right track.
+A standard audio interface will work well for songwriters, singers, and guitar players.
+The two outputs, two mic inputs, and stereo outputs are more than sufficient.
 The musician can record guitar and vocals using two separate tracks.
 One mic input generally works for a podcaster although two are recommended for interviews.
 It is convenient when both parties have their own microphone.

 Understanding the technical terms when purchasing an audio interface is important to ensure the unit will meet the needs of the musician.
 Latency is when a delay is present between the actual sound and the playback heard through the speakers or headphones.
 This is incredibly distracting and can be diminished with a dedicated interface to the point where it is no longer noticeable.
 Zero Latency Monitoring is commonly referred to as Direct Monitoring.
 This is when sounds can be heard by flipping a switch on the audio interface.
 If a singer is recording their voice it will be heard in the headphones without any delay.